terrarium-earth/project-odyssey/docs/cadmus/admin-claims/flags.md

 /cadmus adminclaims flag set <id> <flag> <value>
 ```
 Sets a flag for an admin claim
-- `id` the identifier for the admin claim.
+- `id`: The identifier for the admin claim.
-- `flag` the name of the flag to be set.
+- `flag`: The name of the flag to be set.
-- `value` the value to set the flag to.
+- `value`: The value to set the flag to.

 ## Flag Remove Command